Order of succession: Republics

-In republics, the requirement to ensure continuity of operations at all times has resulted in most offices having some formalized order of succession.
-In a country with fixed-term elections, the head of state (president) is sometimes succeeded following death or resignation by the vice president, chancellor, or prime minister, in turn followed by various office holders of the legislative assembly or other government ministers.
+In republics, the requirement to ensure continuity of government at all times has resulted in most offices having some formalized order of succession.
+In a country with fixed-term elections, the head of state (president) is often succeeded following death, resignation, or impeachment by the vice president, parliament speaker, chancellor, or prime minister, in turn followed by various office holders of the legislative assembly or other government ministers.
 In many republics, a new election takes place some time after the "presidency" becomes unexpectedly vacant.